Getting Started with OSGi Declarative Services

 Event Methods accept different parameters.
 With DS 1.2 these can be:

-The service reference to the bound service, which can later be used for the Lookup Strategy.
+The service reference to the bound service, which can later be used for the Lookup Strategy.- Service Type

 The Service Instance itself is passed together with the unmodifyable map that contains the configuration properties of the bound service.